 After placing the bid, you can make, change or cancel the bid for the upgrade any time up to 50 hours before departure.
 If the bid is successful, then you’ll get an e-mail notification 48 hours before departure, and will only be charged if your bid clears.

-Now, the bid is successful, then you get to enjoy the full Premium Economy class experience, which you can read about in the Trip Report that was published on The Points Guy above, and which has the features I’ve listed below.
+Now, if the bid is successful, then you get to enjoy the full Premium Economy class experience, which you can read about in the Trip Report that was published on The Points Guy above, and which has the features I’ve listed below.
 However, you do not get to reap the benefits of Premium Economy from a fare family perspective, meaning that the original class of service will be what reflects in mileage accrual (I plan on crediting this flight to Virgin America then transferring to Alaska).

 This is what the flow appears like on the bidding website: